digiflydk/Digifly_web/docs/OPERATIONS-LOG.md

   - The data flow was corrected to strictly enforce that data fetching and mapping for server components occur only on the server.
   - Client components now receive raw data as props and handle their own view-specific logic.
   - Added structured audit logging for CMS read/write operations to provide clear visibility into the data flow for future debugging.
-  - Refactored `cms-api.ts` to be a pure facade over server-side functions, making it safe for use in Node.js-only acceptance tests.
 - **Files Affected**:
   - `src/app/(site)/page.tsx`
   - `src/lib/cms-api.ts`